launchableinc/cli/getting-started.md

 #### Connectivity

-If you need to interact with our API via static IPs, simply set the `LAUNCHABLE_BASE_URL` environment variable to `https://api-static.mercury.launchableinc.com`.
+If you need to interact with our API via static IPs, set the `LAUNCHABLE_BASE_URL` environment variable to `https://api-static.mercury.launchableinc.com`.

 The IP for this hostname will be either `13.248.185.38` or `76.223.54.162`.